 Admission to program

 - Public health and community health education students must submit an application for program admission and for enrolling in the public health/community health education course sequence.
 Prior to applying, the following courses must be completed with a grade of "C" or better (see below).

-- Public health and community health education students must meet the following additional requirements for admission to the public health and community health education preceptorship (PH 498): apply for and receive the recommendation of the public health and community health education faculty; achieve a minimum 2.75 cumulative and major GPA; successfully complete all required course work.
+- Public health and community health education students must meet the following additional requirements for admission to the public health and community health education preceptorship (PH 498): apply for and receive the recommendation of the public health and community health education faculty; achieve a minimum 2.75 major GPA; successfully complete all required course work.

 |Pre-admission, interdisciplinary courses|

 |Human Anatomy and Physiology for Exercise Science I|

 and Human Anatomy and Physiology for Exercise Science II (Not open for credit to students who have credit in BIO 312.)

 |HED 210||Foundations of Health Education||3|

 |or HP 105||Analysis of Health, Wellness and Disease for the Health Care Consumer|